YolanDa Brown: Career

 Brown's 20 episode BBC series, YolanDa's Band Jam began transmission on CBeebies on 26 January 2019.
 The show consists of Brown inviting star guests to play along with a live audience of children aged five to seven.
 Brown is a regular guest presenter on BBC Radio 4's programme Loose Ends with Clive Anderson She also presented a documentary on Williams Syndrome for the station.

-The Department for Education and DCMS in 2021, invited Brown to sit on the advisory panel for the National Plan for Music Education (NPME), In June 2022, she was appointed by the Secretary of State Nadine Dorries, as National Council Member at Arts Council England In July 2022, Brown was appointed chair of the British Phonographic Industry (BPI).
+The Department for Education and DCMS in 2021, invited Brown to sit on the advisory panel for the National Plan for Music Education (NPME), In June 2022, she was appointed by the Secretary of State Nadine Dorries, as National Council Member at Arts Council England.
+In July 2022, Brown was appointed chair of the British Phonographic Industry (BPI).

 October 2022 saw Brown receive a BAFTA nomination in the Best Presenter category.
 In 2023, Brown made plans to open an Islington music venue and restaurant called Soul Mama, after raising funds on Kickstarter.
+The venue opened in 2024 and may be followed by a second location in 2026.

 In April 2024, Brown was named as Chancellor of the University of Kent, a position previously held by Gavin Esler.